ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 ### Proof of Stake: Compromised Consensus

-Nothing opitmises the subtle and insidioius nature of centralization like the dogma of Proof of Stake.
+Nothing opitemises the subtle and insidioius nature of centralization like the dogma of Proof of Stake.
 On the surface, it is a noble attempt to correct the worst aspect of blockchain technology and make it compatible with a sutainable future.
 But upon closer inspection, this dangerous idea actually sacrificaes the most liberating aspect of the technology, and it's popularity risks condeming the future to one that is captured, where development contributes not towards human flourishing but to the ever-growing power of an ultra-elite, at the expense of utility for all.

+TODO, proof of stake is the amputation of choice for sadomasochistic blockchain architects, creating a two-legged stool that quickly falls down the gravity well of centralization...

 A blockchain's consensus mechanism is it's engine; it is the most critical piece of infrastrucutre, from which all security, value and ultility depends on.
 Like an engine, if it stops working properly, all other systems that rely on it functioning become useless, or worse, a danger to it's users.